 PHAL 495 or equivalent (40 points)

 PHAL 495 is the research preparation course.
 It is normally taken in the first year of the Master’s course and provides an opportunity for students to read and interpret literature that is directly related to their proposed research project.
-Students will produce a literature review relevant to their study and present two research papers to the Departmental staff.
+Students will produce a literature review relevant to their study.
+They will also before a small pilot research project related to their main research project as well as present the results and discussion of those results in both written and oral formats.
 Students who are planning to work with a supervisor in a department other than The Department of Pharmacology and Toxicology will normally take an equivalent research preparation course.

 Core skills developed: